WardVerc/jedi-fighters/README.md

 ## Next steps

-- Let your team battle against a random evil team doing rock/paper/scissors
+- Link a Python script/backend with this project: Let your team battle against a random evil team doing rock/paper/scissors
   - Check my Python script that does this from my [100 days of Python repo](https://github.com/WardVerc/python-course/blob/master/day-4-rock-paper-scissors/rock-paper-scissors.py)
-- Add translations
+- Add React animations
-- Write more unit tests